- Booster Gold

 Page 18, panel 4

 For the first time, Booster and G'Nort appear in the same panel.
-Even though G'Nort debuted in Justice League International #10 (the only issue of Justice Leaguel to date to not include Booster since he joined the team) and has appeared in several issues since, never before have Booster and G'Nort been in the same location at the same time.
+Even though G'Nort debuted in Justice League International #10 (the first issue of Justice League not to include Booster since he joined the team in issue #4) and has appeared in several issues since, never before have Booster and G'Nort been in the same location at the same time.
 Meanwhile, Booster is just engaging Lobo for the first time when their fight is interrupted by...

 Page 19, panel 1